arpit-agarwal1/Evaceasy/README.md

 #Additional notes
-The applications currently available only give basic information for preparedness and processes, while our application networks the people and the organisations, both before and after disater has struck.
+The applications currently available only give basic information for preparedness and processes, while our application networks the people and the organisations, both before and after disaster has struck.